The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 She might have spots in the beginning but as time goes by her beauty– her pale pink skin and dark soulful eyes– will leave you for dead!

-Finally, The Average Cost Of Your Axolotl Dream In US Dollars
+The Average Cost Of Your Axolotl

 The cost of the Mosaic or the Enigma … watch this space!